dap-biospec/KinESim/Demo/readme.md

 Click the `+ row` button to add a row.

-Now fill in the table as shown below:
+Now fill in the table as shown below pressing the enter or return key after typing each number:

 ![alt text](https://github.com/dap-biospec/KinESim/blob/master/Docs/Figures/demoFig6.png)